attilaoroszdev/lazyadmin/src/res/configuration-guide.md

 ### *Invoking a sub-menu*

 Binding commands to submenu items is all very well, but how will Lazy Admin know where to find submenus?
 It's nice to have function aliases for them, but what if you want to use them later?
 Or just "park them"?
 After all, having a function defined does not mean the function will be used.

-For this (and some more practical) reason(s), you will need to specifically mark a menu item thnat you want to hold a submenu in its fubnction alias.
+For this (and some more practical) reason(s), you will need to specifically mark a menu item that you want to hold a submenu, in its function alias.
 The built-in function to achieve this is called `enter_submenu`.
 This function will take two arguments.
-The first one must always be `$@` (basically passing on tab and menu position)`, and the second argument will be the title of the submenu to be displayed. because in latzy Admin, you name your own submenus. oh yeah...
+The first one must always be `$@` (basically passing on tab and menu position)`, and the second argument will be the title of the submenu to be displayed. because in lazy Admin, you name your own submenus.
+Oh yeah...

 There is one catch.
 At the moment, submenus would only (correctly) work, when invoked form the main menu...
-To do that, you would call
+To do that, you would call:

 `enter_submenu $@ "Sub-menu Title"`